 As part of the deployment of Groupe PSA activities in India, Fondation PSA has decided to give concrete expression to the Group's social commitment in this new region by carrying out a road safety project in partnership with Handicap International and its local partner ATSWA Trust based in Chennai.
 Indeed, India has a high accident rate: 300,000 people were killed on the road in 2018, 38% of them young people under the age of 24.

 Fondation PSA draws on its experience of already supported road safety projects with many partners in different countries and on Handicap International's expertise to carry out projects for the benefit of children in Chennai's schools.

-- A first operational component will include "safety school zones" operations.
-That is, the arrangement around the participating schools of the signage to make the area safer for children going to school.
-This work will be carried out in consultation with teachers, who can relay road safety messages to schoolchildren during school time.
-Parents will also be involved in this work in order to make them aware of the rules to be respected in terms of road safety not only around schools but also in everyday life.
+- An operational component that includes the implementation of "safety school zones".
+That is, the development of road signs around the participating schools in order to make the areas around school safer for children going to school.
+35 road signage proposals were identified following interviews with teachers, schoolchildren and their parents.
+Teachers participated to this work because they can relay road safety messages to schoolchildren during school time.
+Parents also participated in this work in order to make them aware of the rules to be respected in terms of road safety not only around schools but also in everyday life.

 Handicap International et la Fondation PSA signent un partenariat pour le projet de Prévention Routière "Ensemble pour des routes plus sûres au Tamil Nadu en Inde"

 - In front of 300 children, the representatives of the local police and of the Ministry for education expressed their support to this initiative.

 - At the time of this ceremony, the children discovered the mascot of the project, for which they’ve been invited to give a name.